Martin Prusek

 Martin Prusek (born December 11, 1975) is a Czech ice hockey coach and former professional ice hockey goaltender.
 During his playing career, Prusek appeared in 57 games in the National Hockey League (NHL) with the Ottawa Senators and Columbus Blue Jackets.
 Prusek currently serves as the goaltending coach for HC Vítkovice Steel of the Czech Extraliga.

 Playing career

 Martin Prusek started his professional ice hockey career in 1994 when he joined HC Vitkovice of the Czech Extraliga.
-After playing there for five seasons, Prusek was drafted by the Ottawa Senators in the sixth round of the 1999 NHL Entry Draft with the 164th overall pick.
-He made his North American debut with the Grand Rapids Griffins of the American Hockey League during the 2001–02 season.
-He also made his National Hockey League debut that same season, appearing in one game with the Senators.
+After playing there for five seasons, Prusek was drafted by the Ottawa Senators in the sixth round of the 1999 NHL entry draft with the 164th overall pick.
+He signed a multi-year contract with Ottawa in 2001 and made his North American debut with the Grand Rapids Griffins of the American Hockey League during the 2001–02 season.
+He also made his NHL debut that same season, appearing in one game with the Senators.